NunoSempere/nunosempere.github.io/rat/eamentalhealth/analysis/writeup.md

 - 45% have been diagnosed with one or more mental disorders (from our list).
 - 71% either have been diagnosed with one or more mental disorders, or intuit they have one.
 - The average number of mental illnesses respondents have been diagnosed with is 0.82
 - The average number of mental illnesses respondents have either been diagnosed with or intuit they have is 1.68.
-This number is higher than one because some (many respondents) have more than one disorder.
+This number is higher than one because many respondents have more than one disorder.
 This is not particularly surprising: see [Understanding Comorbid Depression and Anxiety](https://www.psychiatrictimes.com/articles/understanding-comorbid-depression-and-anxiety).

 Thus, we can conclude with certainty that there are selection effects going on.
 Whether this is at the level of the EA community or at the survey level is not deducible from the data.
 That is, it could either be that EA attracts people with mental disorders, or that the survey attracts respondents with mental disorders.
 Thus, we suggest adding a mental health section to the yearly EA Survey by Rethink Charity.